chundefined/Torward/README.md

    Strict iptables rules are implemented to ensure only Tor traffic is allowed.
 Non-Tor traffic is blocked, DNS queries are routed through Tor, and only essential connections to Tor ports are permitted.
 Additionally, IPv6 traffic is blocked to prevent leaks.

 3. **Tor Configuration Adjustments**
-   The `darktorrc` file has been updated to enforce that all traffic, including DNS queries, is routed through Tor, improving anonymity.
+   The `torward` file has been updated to enforce that all traffic, including DNS queries, is routed through Tor, improving anonymity.

 ## TODO